LOOHP/MC-Server-Banner-API/README.md

 Usage Documentation for the Minecraft Server Status Banner Generator API.

+## Implementation
+This service used [InteractiveChatDiscordSrvAddon](https://github.com/LOOHP/InteractiveChat-DiscordSRV-Addon)'s ability to read and draw Minecraft assets internally.
+For more information on how it is done, check out the code over there.

 ## Usage
 The generator functions by receiving HTTP GET requests through an API.